ericdjiang/SLogo-Turtle-Parser/doc/DESIGN_PLAN.md

 #### Use Cases
 * The user types 'fd 50' in the command window, and sees the turtle move in the display window leaving a trail, and the command is added to the environment's history.
 Note, it is not necessary to understand exactly how parsing works in order to complete this example, just what the result of parsing the command will be.
-    *  The user input goes into the console visualizer which gets sent to the model.
+    *  The user input goes into the consoleView visualizer which gets sent to the model.
 Based on the command, it will get the method.
 And then the command will be called on the turtle model and the visuals will be updated.
 * The user sets the pen's color using the UI so subsequent lines drawn when the turtle moves use that color.
     * The user input gors to the StageModel class that has the setTrailColor() method.
 Then the user will be able to see that change in color throught the TurtleVisualizer that updates the Visualizer.
 Both the Turtlevisualizer and the Visualizer will be contained in main.